-- url of the post.
+- URL of the post.

 Now, when you type your meta description in the mentioned box, you have the preview of the snippet automatically shown above the meta description box.
-See it in my own example here:

 So WordPress shows you how this snippet will look like when the post is published.
 How important the snippet is?
-I would say this is the most important part in the process of writing a post or page in your site.
+I would say this is the most important part of the process of writing a post or page in your site.

 Why?
 The answer is that you can have a great text in the post, but unless you attract visitors with your descriptive and catching snippet, this all will be useless.

-You know this well from your own searching of the Internet.
+You know this well from your own searching on the Internet.
 You type in a search term, and Google gives you back a list of snippets, usually 10 or so on one screen.
 So you choose one which looks the best and which contains something essential to you, something that catches your eye.